Juniperus Chinensis Shimpaku Var. Sargentii

-The Shimpaku Juniper is a dwarf variety of the Chinese Juniper and one of the most used plants in bonsai creation.
-Juniperus Chinensis Shimpaku originates from the mountainous regions of Japan and has dense, soft, dark green foliage.
+The Shimpaku Sargentii Juniper is a dwarf variety of the Chinese Juniper and one of the most used plants in bonsai creation.
+Juniperus Chinensis Shimpaku Sargentii originates from the mountainous regions of Japan and has a light green foliage.
 Its irregular, gnarled growth habit makes it a favorite collector’s item in bonsai design.
-Since it is a dwarf form of the Chinese juniper, it only reaches a maximum height of 1 meter when growing wild, as well as a maximum width of 2 meters.
+Since it is a dwarf form of the Chinese juniper, it only reaches a maximum height of 3 meter when growing wild, as well as a maximum width of 2 meters.

-The Itoigawa juniper is similar to the regular Shimpaku but with finer, denser and light green foliage.
+The Itoigawa juniper is similar to the regular Shimpaku Sargentii but with finer and denser foliage.
 The Juniperus Chinensis Itoigawa variety was first discovered in 1910 by Mr. Tahei Suzuki , a Japanese shimpaku collector in the mountainous region around the Japanese city of Itoigawa.
 Soon the Itoigawa was one of the most popular collector’s items for bonsai enthusiasts and by 1950 there were hardly any specimens left in the wild.
 The Chinese Itoigawa Juniper is called the king of bonsai by many because of its beauty.

 The Kishu juniper is similar to the Itoigawa juniper but slightly darker in color.